catalingheorghe/cpp-luxoft-c003/notes-module3.md

 class C : virtual public A {};
 class D : public B, public C {}; // only one instance of A
 ```

+Q:
+General
+ - initilizaion () vs {} vs normal "=" ; what is the underlying difference, best practices
+ - what is the rationale for the ctor syntax "ctor(...) : member(m), member(n) { } " instead of setting the members inside the ctor body
+   (is it `initializer_list` related?)
+ - override vs no override, what is the difference?
+ - a bit of recap or more explanations about "move semantics"
+ - in the move assignment operator, shouldn't the resources be "deleted" first, before copying the pointer from the argument?
+ - can you implement abstract classes, pure interfaces, with no method implementation